-In accordance to Chapter 25 of the City Code, Permits and Codes issues permits (Excavation Permits) for work performed in the City Right-of-Way.
-This includes issuing notices of violations and Citations for non-permitted work and for non-compliant work performed in the City right-of-way.
+In accordance with Chapter 25 of the City Code, Permits and Codes issues permits (Excavation Permits) for work performed in the City Right-of-Way (ROW).
+This includes issuing notices of violations and Citations for non-permitted work and for non-compliant work performed in the City ROW.

 - Sec.
 25-1 Permits required.
 No public sidewalks shall be repaired or installed by any person without first having a written permit from the city.